nodejs/TSC/MemberExpectations.md

 [Code of Conduct](https://github.com/nodejs/TSC/blob/master/CODE_OF_CONDUCT.md)
 but that supports the vision, mission and operating principles of the Node.js project.

-Members are encouraged to have individual opinions and are encouraged to express those opinions during discussions within the organization.
-While discourse is encouraged internally, members also have the obligation outside of the organization (for example in social media) to be respectful of the decisions made within the projects's documented processes.
+It is understood that members will have individual opinions and are encouraged to express those opinions during discussions within the organization.
+While discourse is encouraged internally, members also have the obligation outside of the organization (for example in social media) to be respectful of the decisions made within the projects's documented processes even (and especially) if the results run counter to their person point of view.
 A member who does not support a team decision or current team value may express the member's opposition within the team in an appropriate manner, but must be extremely careful when expressing the opinion externally.
 External communication must